The O2 Arena: Events

-The O2 Arena has hosted a variety of events, including but not limited to: sports events, concerts, music festivals, comedy shows, conferences, and the Olympics.
+The O2 arena has hosted a variety of events, including but not limited to: sports events, concerts, music festivals, comedy shows, conferences, and the Olympics.

-Musical artists such as Beyoncé, Prince, Nicki Minaj, Ariana Grande, JoJo Siwa, Blondie, Little Mix, Madonna, Kylie Minogue, Britney Spears, Janet Jackson, Olivia Rodrigo, The Killers, Linkin Park, Diljit Dosanjh, Gracie Abrams, Sabrina Carpenter, Tate McRae, Twenty One Pilots, Katy Perry, McFly, Busted, Five and Billie Eilish have headlined concerts at the venue.
 Beginning in July 2009, American singer Michael Jackson was scheduled to hold a 50-show residency at the arena, titled This Is It.
 However, he died on 25 June, eighteen days before the first scheduled show.

 During the 2012 Summer Olympics and Paralympics, the venue was referred as the North Greenwich Arena due to Olympics regulations regarding corporate sponsorship of event sites.

 The arena hosted the ATP World Tour Finals between 2009 and 2020.